impactjs/impact/docs/output-formats.md

 ### JSON

-The default format, providing structured data for programmatic use.
+A structured format providing data for programmatic use.

 ```json
 {